 Welcome to our main index of pages on the topic of cleaning, decluttering and organizing your home.
-If you want your home to look like it belongs on the cover of House Beautiful, cleaning it up is the critical first step to achieving that goal — and the following pages can help:
+Whether you’re embracing the wabi sabi aesthetic or you want your home to look like it belongs on the cover of House Beautiful, either way, cleaning it up is the critical first step to achieving that goal.
+The following pages can help:

 Cleaning, Detoxing, Organizing and Decluttering the Entire Home

 If you need help learning how to clean, beautify and declutter your kitchen, bathroom or any other room naturally and effectively, The Modern Organic Home by Natalie Wise will give you recipes, inspiration and clear directions that will lead to success.

 The book includes effective, natural and organic recipes plus step-by-step instructions for cleaning almost every surface in your home.
 Learn how to make your own cleaning wipes, baby wipes and other cleaning products using safe, organic ingredients.
 Learn how to use essential oils — what each one works best for, and when you’d want to choose one type of essential oil over another.
 Find DIY recipes for combining affordable ingredients like baking soda, vinegar and hydrogen peroxide to save a bundle on your household cleaning.

 If you can’t ever seem to beat the clutter around your place, this book will be an especially helpful resource for you.
 The text includes clear, actionable, step-by-step instructions for decluttering every room.
 The author, Natalie, breaks the decluttering process down into doable steps that will help you succeed with the task.